Operation Unokat: Alleged UN atrocities

 Operation Unokat attracted a large number of journalists and the attention of many politicians.
 While international opinion had grown accustomed to news of Congolese-inflicted atrocities, many commentators were taken aback by the collateral damage of ONUC's actions.
 Several researchers published a series of reports on the operation.
 British human rights advocate Edward Russell conducted a fact-finding tour and subsequently wrote The Tragedy of the Congo.
 In it he accused ONUC of indiscriminately bombing civilian centres and suggested that one peacekeeping contingent was completely lacking in discipline.
 He recommended that an enquiry into ONUC's deployments be commissioned to investigate his findings.
 A handful of doctors who had witnessed the fighting released their report in Belgium, entitled Forty-six Angry Men.
 They accused three specific contingents of violating the Geneva Conventions by shooting unarmed men.
 Their claims were reinforced with photographic evidence.
 The UN later admitted that two instances of rape and some limited looting were the fault of ONUC troops.
-Red Cross delegate Olivet and two companions were shot and killed while operating their ambulance during the fighting on 16 December.
+Red Cross delegate Olivet and two volunteers, Nicole Vroonen and Styts Smeding, were shot and killed while operating their ambulance during the fighting on 13 December.
 The results of a joint UN-International Red Cross investigation of the incident and the identity of their killers were not made public, but the UN paid a settlement to Olivet's family and Belgian news reports held an Ethiopian peacekeeper responsible.